 3 : mi 2.81 - alt.
 115ft - Tofts Chase

 4 : mi 5 - alt.
 62ft - Church Road & Little Baddow Hall

 5 : mi 5.43 - alt.
 121ft - Chapel Lane

 6 : mi 6.03 - alt.
 249ft - Blakes Wood entrance

 7 : mi 6.63 - alt.
 262ft - Blakes Wood car park & Riffhams Chase

 D/A : mi 7.54 - alt.
 348ft - Car park

 The small parking space at the start is large enough for four or five cars.

-The Paper Mill Lock Tea Rooms (handily placed at just about the halfway mark) is open seven days a week from 10am but, of course, this is weather permitting, as the river has been known to flood.
+Paper Mill Lock Tea Rooms at Paper Mill Lock is open seven days a week from 10am but, of course, this is weather permitting, as the river has been known to flood.
 Their menu changes seasonally but tea and cakes are always available.
-Phone 01245 225520 to check what’s on or visit their Facebook page.
+Details and their menu can be found at https://www.papermilllock.co.uk

 Visorando and this author cannot be held responsible in the case of accidents or problems occuring on this walk.